kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/06-a-transaction-isn-t-showing-in-my-activity-list/content.md

+# Problems using your card
-# A transaction isn't showing in my activity list
+## A transaction isn't showing in my activity list
 There could be a number of reasons why your transaction isn’t showing in your activity list:

   * The merchant might not accept cards issued in a different country.
 This is often the case in the US, where many businesses only accept US cards.